Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

 The forced-answer open-ended controls sharpen this interpretation.
 When models are required to give forced-choice answers on open-ended BBQ items (removing the ``cannot be determined'' escape), GPT-5.2 maintains 80\% accuracy, while DeepSeek drops to 40\%, revealing model-dependent susceptibility to format-enabled bias.
 Opus maintains $>$90\% accuracy under the same protocol.
 GPT-5.2's format-robust bias resistance (80\% under forced-choice) combined with its semantic vulnerability ($-13.0$~pp under aggressive invocation in Phase~2) demonstrates that format robustness and semantic robustness are dissociable properties: surviving format manipulation does not imply surviving content manipulation.

 \paragraph{Difficulty stratification.} Map-reduce degradation is strongly difficulty-dependent (Spearman $\rho = -0.370$, $p < 10^{-38}$): items correct $>$80\% of the time degrade by $-15.6$~pp, while items below 20\% improve by $+4.9$~pp (Figure~\ref{fig:difficulty}).
+The same negative relationship holds at the model$\times$benchmark cell level (Spearman $\rho = -0.48$, $p = 0.016$, $n = 24$ cells): properties with higher direct-API baselines tend to degrade more under map-reduce.
 This pattern is consistent with the reconsideration mechanism: invocation triggers re-evaluation that overturns correct answers at high baselines and corrects errors at low baselines.